Asthma Attacks

 • Increasing your activity level

-• Getting enough sleep is important
+• Getting enough sleep is essential.

 4. Make Sure You Take All Your Prescribed Medications